apptainer/apptainer-userdocs/build_a_container.rst

 ``--builder``
 =============

-apptainer 3.0 introduces the option to perform a remote build.
+Apptainer provides an option to perform a remote build.
 The ``--builder`` option allows you to specify a URL to a different build service.
-For instance, you may need to specify a URL to build to an on premises installation of the remote builder.
+For instance, you may need to specify a URL to build to an on-premises installation of the remote builder.
 This option must be used in conjunction with ``--remote``.